last update:

 Dover and Dover Castle from the sea

 On 8 September, the English coast appeared on the horizon.
-Although the ship was originally headed for France, shifting winds had blown it off course.
+Although the ship was initially headed for France, shifting winds had blown it off course.
 Kiechel, who wished to travel to England, did not mind.
 The wind was favourable, and the ship arrived near Dover on the same day.
 Three large, armed vessels were at anchor in the harbour; they belonged to the Queen of England.
 The captain of Kiechel’s ship fired a salute.

 Since the privateer was meant to sail to France, its captain decided to anchor outside the port, about one German mile off the coast.
 After the ship had dropped anchor, a small boat was sent from the harbour to pick up passengers.
 Kiechel paid the captain and left the vessel along with five Frenchmen.
 Many other passengers wanted to disembark in Dover, but as the boat was too small, the rest had to wait for its return.